California law requires that our natural herbal products, like many other natural products, must be sold with the following notice in California:

-Prop 65 actions can be brought by the California Attorney General or certain other public authorities, or by anyone who chooses to bring suit "in the public interest".
-Any plaintiff, including the State of California, who prevails in a lawsuit, or which settles one, is entitled to 25% of any civil penalties paid by the Prop 65 defendant.
-Over the years, a number of bounty hunters and professional plaintiffs have brought Prop 65 lawsuits, the vast majority of which are settled.
-In 2010 private plaintiffs settled 187 lawsuits for amounts totaling nearly $14 million.
+Prop 65 actions can be brought by the California Attorney General or certain other public entities, or by anyone who chooses to bring suit "in the public interest."
+Any plaintiff, including the state of California, who prevails in a lawsuit or that settles one, is entitled to 25% of any civil penalties paid by the Prop 65 defendant.
+Over the years, a number of bounty hunters and professional plaintiffs have brought Prop 65 lawsuits, the vast majority of which have been settled.
+In 2010, private plaintiffs settled 187 lawsuits for amounts totaling nearly $14 million.
 One Prop 65 plaintiff filed hundreds of such suits against dietary supplement manufacturers in 2009-2010.
 Most were settled for significant sums, which could then be used to finance more demands and lawsuits.

 Why not just fight Prop 65 lawsuits?

 Prop 65 puts almost all of the burden of proof on manufacturers.
-For example, instead of requiring a plaintiff to show that the warning is required, the manufacturer is required to show that the warning is NOT required.
-In addition, the law requires the business to prove prove that any listed chemical in the product is "naturally occurring", meaning that it may not be man-made in origin, even if the process that got it into the plant is as natural as rain and plant transpiration.
-For lead in soil, this burden is impossible to meet-- most lead in herbs is of man-made origin, even when deposited by rain in the pristine forest lands where wild-crafted herbs are grown.
-Under Prop 65, farmers (and manufacturers of herbal products) are responsible for man-made pollutants in the water, soil or air, no matter who originally caused them.
+Instead of requiring a plaintiff to show that the warning is required, the manufacturer is required to show that the warning is NOT required.
+In addition, the law requires the business to prove that any listed chemical in the product is "naturally occurring," meaning that it may not be man-made in origin, even if the process that got it into the plant is as natural as rain and plant transpiration.
+For the lead in soil, this burden is impossible to meet - most lead in herbs is of man-made origin, even when deposited by rain in the pristine forest lands where wild-crafted herbs are grown.
+Under Prop 65, farmers (and manufacturers of herbal products) are responsible for man-made pollutants in the water, soil, or air, no matter who originally caused them.

 What can I do?

 If you live in California, tell your legislators that Prop 65 is NOT working.
-Even the California Supreme Court has acknowledged that Prop 65 has resulted in a forest of meaningless warnings, which give no practical guidance for consumers.
-It makes lucrative work for lawyers, provides a way to publicly "spank" unpopular companies or industries, and subjects innocent manufacturers to an unfair but legal shakedown, with costs that are ultimately passed on to consumers.
+Even the California Supreme Court has acknowledged that Prop 65 has resulted in a forest of meaningless warnings that give no practical guidance for consumers.
+It makes lucrative work for lawyers, provides a way to publically "spank" unpopular companies or industries, and subjects innocent manufacturers to an unfair, but legal, shakedown with costs that are ultimately passed on to consumers.

 If you live outside California, write your representatives in Congress.
-Tell them that California has no right to interfere with your supplements, that they are already extensively regulated by the FDA, and that where supplements and drugs are concerned, Prop 65 should be pre-empted under Federal law.
+Tell them that California has no right to interfere with your supplements, that they are already extensively regulated by the FDA, and that where supplements and drugs are concerned, Prop 65 should be pre-empted by Federal Law.

 [Note1] http://www.uri.edu/ce/factsheets/sheets/lead.html, retrieved 2011-12-27.